rkupferwpi/dataviz-project-template-proposal/README.md

 ## Questions the VIZ will Answer

-The following questions will drive the visualization and interaction decisions for this project:
+The following questions drove the visualization and interaction decisions for this project:

  * What are the total number of background checks performed for the selected state?
  * How many background checks are performed for each category of background check for each state?